Your basket is currently empty!

-There are only two or three main ingredients you need to create an e-liquid and that is a PG/VG diluent base plus a flavour concentrate or a selection of flavour concentrates.
-Nicotine is optional and so is a mixer such as a sweetener.
+There are only two or three main ingredients you need to create an e-liquid.
+The first is diluent to which you add a flavour concentrate or a selection of flavour concentrates.
+Nicotine is optional and so is a mixer (such as a sweetener).

 Calculate the percentages of each ingredient you will need.
 If mixing nicotine you can follow our guide above to work out how much you need or you may find it helpful to use a DIY e-liquid calculator.